A Guide to the 12 Major Meridians of the Body

 The Energetic Body

 The meridian system is a key concept of traditional Chinese medicine (TCM), but ancient understandings of the energetic body are shared by many countries in Southeast Asia.
 It is believed that energy—also called the life force, prana, or qi (chi)—flows throughout the body in the same way that blood does.
 When this energy becomes blocked or disproportionate, adverse symptoms and disease may occur.
-The goal of Eastern medicine is to optimize the circulation and balance of qi throughout the body by methods of energy healing such as qigong.
+The goal of Eastern medicine is to optimize the circulation and balance of qi through methods of energy healing such as qigong.
 These practices are believed to prevent and cure disease, regulate metabolism, and support cellular health.

-This concept can be understood by imagining three nesting tiers:
+The meridian system can be understood by imagining three nesting tiers:

 The Meridian System